ljmoody/myrepo/mtl_session01_say.md

 ## Confirm Team Clinic Selections

-_After identifying the list of Clinics with the Team Lead, to make the Clinics Selections process transparent and accesible to all Team members, we will post them in the shared Microsoft Teams channel for confirmation._
+_After identifying the list of Clinics with the Team Lead, to make the Clinics Selections process transparent and accessible to all Team members, we will post them in the shared Microsoft Teams channel for confirmation._

 In order to make, view, and export Team Clinic Selections: